swaminathanj/fsd/10_Django_Forms.md

 # Django Forms

+This builds on the previous topic of Django Models.
+We will create Forms corresponding to the table created in the last class and update the database.
+That way, one full cycle of request-process-store-response cycle will be complete.

 ## 1. HTML Forms

 Here is a basic HTML form with one text field, a password text field, a drop-down field with few options, a date field, radiobuttons, checkboxes, a file field, a reset button and a submit button.